iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/shower-screen-fitting.md

 Screens can be installed in en-suites, over-bath setups or walk-in showers.
 If you're unsure what type you need, your handyperson can guide you on placement and compatibility with your bathroom layout.

 #description
-Booking is easy through BaseLink’s online platform.
+Booking is easy through BaseLink's online platform.
 Submit your request in minutes, receive an instant quote, and pick a time that works for you — no need to chase trades or deal with unclear pricing.

 #description
 All fitters are fully vetted, reviewed and experienced in bathroom installations.
 Every job is backed by our in-house team, and we always tidy up before we leave.